-Assessment of Options at the three (3) spatial levels allows us to examine a wider plan for a more integrated water supply that will allow for a more sustainable, resilient and cost-effective water supply service.
+Assessment of Options at the three (3) spatial levels allows us to examine a wider Plan for a more integrated water supply that will allow for a more sustainable, resilient and cost-effective water supply service.

-For the South East Region, our Option Development Process determined there is no Feasible Option at the regional scale that connects WRZs across the three (3) Study Areas.
-Section 8 explains that the potential for regional interconnectivity is limited due to the cost and challenge associated with transporting small volumes of water over long distances.
+For the North West Region, our Option Development Process determined that there is no Feasible Option at regional scale for the North West Region.
+Section 8 of this Plan explains that the potential for regional interconnectivity, at scale, is limited by the terrain across the region and the volume of water we can sustainability abstract from our available sources.